Unforgettable recreational events at The Computer Museum of Kallio.

 The Computer Museum of Kallio has a good and easy location.
 Linnanmäki amusement park is only about 500 metres from the south end.
 A day at the amusement park is enhanced by a visit to the Kallio Computer Museum.

-Facts about the Computer Museum of Kallio
+What is The Computer Museum of Kallio in Helsinki?

-1980s computer shop in the 2020s!
+It's like a 1980s computer shop in the 2020s!

 The Computer Museum of Kallio is specializing in the computer culture of the 1970s and 1980s.
 The exhibition venue is build like the computer retail stores of the 1980s.
 The Computer Museum of Kallio offers museum visitors the illusion from the era when the first home computers were available for purchase by consumers.
 At that time, there were numerous different computer manufacturers and a wide range of models, each with its own technology, games and advertisements.
 In other words, the industry had not yet become as consolidated as it is today.